kyma-project/serverless/docs/user/08-10-best-practices.md

 # Use Kyma CLI for better development experience

-Defining your Function from the UI is very quick and easy but it might not be enough to satisfy your needs as a developer.
+Defining your Function from the UI is very quick and easy, but it might not be enough to satisfy your needs as a developer.
 To code and test more complex cases, you may want to write your Function in your favorite IDE or run and debug the Function on your local machine, before actually deploying in Kyma runtime.
 Also, you would probably want to avoid recreating the same Functions manually from the UI on a different environment.
 In the end, having deployable artifacts is more desirable.
-This is where Kyma CLI comes in handy as it allows you to keep your Function's code and configuration in a form of a workspace.
+This is where Kyma CLI comes in handy, as it allows you to keep your Function's code and configuration in the form of a workspace.

 Initialize a scaffold for a brand new Function using the `kyma init function` command or fetch the current state of an existing Function deployed in your Kyma runtime using `kyma sync function`.
 Focus on the Function code and develop it from your favorite IDE.
 Configure your Functions directly in the [`config.yaml` manifest file](/docs/user/07-60-function-configuration-file.md)